 After trying over 50 different AQI apps for varying lengths of time, I decided to put together this post detailing my experiences with each.
 Whether you’re looking for an easy-to-use app or the app providing the most data, this article will point you in the right direction.

-These platforms won’t be included here, as they are confined to specific areas.
-Rather, in this article, I will only be looking at apps that either cover every country, or a large range of countries.
+Before I begin, it is worth mentioning that many regional and national governments have websites for monitoring AQI.
+Korea, for example, has a few government-run websites and applications for checking the local air quality.
+However, these platforms won’t be included here, as they are confined to specific areas.
+Instead, in this article, I will only be looking at apps that either cover every country or at least a range of countries.

 Best AQI Apps Overall

 If you’re looking for a complete overview of each app, continue reading!
 However, if you just want a quick list of the best AQI apps, these are my picks:

 - AirVisual.
 My go-to app as it has no advertisements and all of the essential data in a clean look.
 It also has the most data sources and integrates with AirVisual Air Quality Monitors.

 - Plume Labs: Air Quality App.
 Many will prefer the more modern look of the Plume Labs: Air Quality App.
 It also has complete data for most cities and provides other features like a pollution hotspot map (for some cities).

 - Air Matters.
 This app provides one of the most comprehensive AQI readings in a modern, helpful UI.
 The individual pollutants are broken down into their concentrations, and the app offers mitigation suggestions.